 I want to be a swap meet or car related merchandise vendor, who do I contact?

 I want to sell food at the festival, who do I contact?

-— Auctions America for auction park placement, ACD Festival for downtown placement.
+— RM America for auction park placement, ACD Festival for downtown placement.

 What kind of things can get me moving at the festival?

 — Lakewood Park 5K and the Duesy Walk

 Can I bring my kids, pets, bicycle, skateboard, scooter, personal golf carts?

 — Yes to kids, no to everything else.

 Where can I park?